hmrc/pbd-declarative-jobs-spike/README.md

 # pbd-declarative-jobs-spike

 This repo captures the output of an HMRC MDTP Build & Deploy (B&D) team hackday spike.
-It contains a proof of concept for translating high level repository metadata into jenkins-job-builder style DSL.
+It contains a proof of concept for translating high level repository metadata into [jenkins-job-builders](https://github.com/hmrc/jenkins-job-builders) style DSL for provisioning CI/CD jobs.

+## Purpose

+We have received feedback from our colleagues in PlatDocs that MDTP service team engineers sometimes find the process of defining groovy based job configuration difficult.
+Even when advice is provided, it can be hard to handle all of the various edge cases.

+Further, existing definitions in our internal [build-jobs repository](https://github.com/hmrc/build-jobs) are often implemented in a plethora of different ways.
+This can make it difficult for teams to understand what pattern they should be following, given that an exemplar might differ substantially differ from other implementations.

+We're also looking at streamlining the process for creating new microservices on the MDTP platform.
+It feels to us that insisting that teams explicitly provide us with CI/CD job definitions is perhaps redundant when it's something they need and could be implicit.

+Lastly, our current implementation ties our service team customers quite closely into the Jenkins ecosystem.
+By providing service teams with something more abstract, we can potentially ease the process of migrating to a different CI/CD service in future.

+To that end, we have decided to use some hackday time to explore the idea of automatically generating job DSL via abstract service metadata that is written to a `repository.yaml` file in the root of the service repository.
+This is a pattern which is gaining popularity across platform teams for driving various behaviours.

 ## Installation